calvuzs3/QDue/app/src/main/java/net/calvuz/qdue/quattrodue/utils/README.md

 Summary of the New Dynamic ShiftTypeFactory
 🔄 Dynamic Architecture

-No static elements - All shift types are created and cached dynamically Variable shift count - Support for 1-8 shifts (configurable) Runtime initialization - Members access cached elements after setup phase
+No static elements - All workScheduleShift types are created and cached dynamically Variable workScheduleShift count - Support for 1-8 shifts (configurable) Runtime initialization - Members access cached elements after setup phase

 🌐 External JSON API Support